 Support for Mental Health Issues

-Mental Health issues are dealt with by agencies and hospitals.
-Your first line of support is your GP.
-They will then recommend the next actions bases on their assessment of your condition.
-You may well be recommended to see a specialist such a a mental health professional in our listing here.
+Agencies and hospitals deal with all mental health issues.
+Your first line of mental health support is your GP, who will orientate you.
+They will then recommend the next actions based on their assessment of your condition.
+You may well be recommended to see a specialist such as Amsterdam mental health professionals in our listings.

 In case it is more serious, such as a personality disorder and you are a danger to yourself or others, you will be taken into secondary care and that might involve being hospitalised.